 - Homemade falafel with wholemeal pitta, salad and pickled veg

 - Some fibre-packed foods, like beans and cabbage, can cause excessive flatulence.
-If you are having issues, try taking some Activated Charcoal Capsules to help soothe your digestive system.
+If you are having issues, consider an activated charcoal supplement.

 Eating foods that are naturally high in probiotics, such as yogurt, kimchi, sauerkraut and kombucha, help to keep your gut health in check.
 Probiotics are beneficial bacteria (also known as ‘good bacteria’ or ‘friendly bacteria’) that help maintain the balance of microbes in your gut.
 This beneficial bacteria can help prevent digestive issues, such as bloating, constipation, and diarrhoea.